james4workspace/sentiment_analysis/README.md

 * `CNN`
 * `LSTM`
 * `GRU`
+* `BiLSTM`
+* `BiGRU`
+* `BiLSTM_self-attention`
+* `BiGRU_self-attention`

 Since it's much easy to explain them in coding, please check them directly in my coding files.

 While running these models, I also save the models, their predictions and scores in archive `DataSet` and `Prediction`, if you don't have much time running the models, you could directly load them in the coding file to check the result.
+I tried to save models in `DataSet` as well, but due to the limit of uploading, I can only save deep learning models, which you can also directly use in coding files.

 ### 4.2.Evaluation Phase